 First, brown the kielbasa in some olive oil and remove to a bowl.

-Finally, finish the soup by adding the kale and simmering just long enough to let it wilt (30 seconds), or add it raw to the bowls as mentioned above.
+Finally, finish the soup by either adding the kale and simmering just long enough to let it wilt (30 seconds), or add it raw to the bowls as mentioned above.

 Plus, leftovers of this soup will taste even better the next day.